 Note: This only applies to paid search results, also called "online advertisements."
 It doesn't apply to everyday, unpaid search results (sometimes called "organic search results").

-There are a few types of Internet service companies that can shutdown a website.
-When we say shutdown, we make render the website so that the rogue content is no longer visible to an Internet user.
-Registrars and Internet Service Providers (ISPs) are two examples of the types of companies that have the power to shutdown a website.
+There are a few types of Internet service companies that can shut down a website.
+A shutdown involves hiding the rogue content on a website from internet users.
+Registrars and internet service providers (ISPs) are two examples of the types of companies that have the power to shut down a website.

-Domain name Registrars, in particular, typically have User Agreements that contain a contractual clause requiring websites to act lawfully.
-LegitScript urges domain registrars to "take down" rogue Internet pharmacy websites in accordance with those agreements.
+Domain name registrars, in particular, typically have user agreements that contain a contractual clause requiring websites to act lawfully.
+LegitScript urges domain name registrars to "take down" rogue Internet pharmacy websites in accordance with those agreements.

 Where's your list of unapproved Internet pharmacies?